GravePlayz/Slope/README.md

-# Slope-Clone-
+# slope
-This is a slope clone, not made by me, basically source code copied.
+A clone of the original slope game by Y8